-Lightweight, comfortable and high quality, these wading boots are going to be your new best friend on the water for everyday fishing trips.
-While an overnighter in remote conditions may be better suited to a boot with more ankle support, the Flyweights are suitable for 99% of fishing situations and are quick to get on and off and kind to your feet and legs.
-For clarity, I bought the rubber soled version as felt soles aren’t allowed in some of the areas I fish to avoid the transmission of invasive flora.
+Lightweight, comfortable, and high quality, these wading boots are going to be your new best friend on the water for everyday fishing trips.
+While an overnighter in remote conditions may be better suited to a boot with more ankle support, the Flyweights are suitable for 99% of fishing situations and are quick to get on and off your Simms stockingfoot waders of neoprene socks and kind to your feet and legs.
+For clarity, I bought the rubber-soled version as felt soles aren’t allowed in some of the areas I fish to avoid the transmission of invasive flora.

 After two big days of fishing with the Flyweights, I am pleased to report back with a review.

 From the minute you put them on you realize these are a different proposition to the Guides.
 They are much lighter (the Guides are 50% heavier at 60oz vs 40oz) and feel like a conventional hiking boot more than a wading boot.

 They don’t come up quite as high on the ankle as the Guides and, as a result, are much easier to put on and take off and could easily be worn in a bar in most fishing towns if you forget your normal shoes!